 You will want and need WHOIS protection because it keeps your personal information private.
 As per ICANN rules, you need to provide accurate contact information including your address, email and phone number.
 WHOIS protection simply keeps this private from companies and spammers.

 The benefits of using a domain name registrar

 So, it’s clear here that we suggest you use a proper domain name registrar because company who specializes in domains like Namecheap or Dynadot.
 These companies provide domain registration services at an affordable price with excellent customer support (see the best domain name registrars for more).

 While it is a bit more technical to setup properly, in the long run you’ll save a lot of money by using a domain name registrar like Namecheap who provides low renewal rates and free WHOIS protection.

 Separate your services

 While a massive benefit of using a website builder is how everything is centralized in that you have one company and one support channel.
-We do personally like to keep our services separate when possible to keep our costs low when developing a website.
+I personally like to keep my services separate when possible in order to keep operations costs low when developing a website.

 That means using a domain name registrar for domains, a dedicated web host for hosting and an open source content management system like WordPress.
 Wix is an excellent, professional website builder but their costs do add up.

-When possible, it’s best to keep costs low when using Wix.
+When possible, it’s best to keep costs as low as possible when using Wix (a challenge for sure).
 If you can reduce your domain expense from $25 a year to 8.88 by using Namecheap, it only make financial sense even if it is a bit more techy to setup.

 Have the flexibility to move away from Wix to a new service